rouge-ruby/rouge/docs/LexerDevelopment.md

 possible lexer (a default `self.detect?` method is defined in {Rouge::Lexer}
 and simply returns `false`).

-A lexer can implement its own `self.detect?` method that takes as a parameter a {Rouge::TextAnalyzer} object.
+A lexer can implement its own `self.detect?` method that takes a {Rouge::TextAnalyzer} object as a parameter.
 If the `self.detect?` method returns true, the lexer will be selected as the appropriate lexer.

 It is important to note that `self.detect?` should _only_ return `true` if it is 100% sure that the language is detected.
 The most common ways for source